noop-dev/VICE_emu/testprogs/C64/autostart/defaults/readme.txt

 - green means match, red means fail
 - yellow marks areas which are undefined / may change

-- press 0, 1, 2, 3 to view the first 4 pages of memory
+- press + / - to select memory page shown at the bottom
+        , selects page $00
+        . selects page $de